leapwallet/cosmos-node-setup/docs/operating.md

 ## Genesis Error

-If the node keeps crashing with the following error message:
+The node might repeatedly crash with the following error message:

 ```
 Error: error during handshake: error on replay: validator set is nil in genesis and still empty after InitChain
 ```

-then you must run `junod unsafe-reset-all` which will wipe the DB.
+In this case, you must run `junod unsafe-reset-all` which will wipe the DB.
 This error only has the potential to surface when initially setting up the node, and not after the node has been downloading blocks, upgrading, etc.

 ## Peers

 Blocks are synced via peers.
-If every peer the node is connected to becomes unreachable, then you'll have to update the peer list in the following manner:
+If every peer the node is connected to become unreachable, then you'll have to update the peer list in the following manner:
 1. Create a variable for the repo:

     ```sh